superwebarmy/thealpha/doc-scanner-support.md

-Cam Scanner Support
+Doc Scanner Support

-If you have any questions, issues, or feedback regarding Cam Scanner, we’re here to help!
+If you have any questions, issues, or feedback regarding Doc Scanner, we’re here to help!

 Contact Us: